 Education and Early Years

 From the very beginning of his adult life, author Wayne Caparas’s personal story revealed the DNA of BioLogic Revelation in the making.
 A three-sport scholar athlete as a prep in the Charleston, South Carolina area, Wayne received full scholarship offers in both football and track (wide receiver and sprinter), but suffered sports injuries and family crises early on that prematurely ended his football career.
 He had followed in his brother Rally’s footsteps to play D1 football for Dick Sheridan’s Furman Paladins (Greenville, SC), which at the time was a Southern Conference powerhouse.
-The Furman Scholar and Scholar Athlete honoree reluctantly left his team and the game he loved, transferring home to the College of Charleston to finish his BS Degree (Cum Laude, Business and Physical Education).
-In his post-football college years, Wayne filled his need for competitive sports with long hours in the gym and occasional trophy grabs in bench press competitions.
-He entered graduate school at the University of South Carolina in 1988 while working as a home-based fitness consultant and apprentice at the state’s only health club design firm.
-Within a year, Hurricane Hugo struck Charleston with such force that the resulting economic disaster precipitated a historic chain-reaction of gym and health club closings in the region.
-In response to the vacuum, Wayne and a team of very talented graduate athletes (brother Rally Caparas included) launched their first medium-sized health club in the epicenter of the Greater Charleston area.
+The Furman Scholar and Furman

 Reaching the Global Audience

-Speed ahead several years and five health clubs later, and Wayne has emerged as one of the most accomplished pioneers of the modern fitness industry.
+Several years and five health clubs later, Wayne emerged as one of the new pioneers of the modern fitness industry.
 Upon garnering numerous awards and published accolades, his second chain of Charleston area health clubs (LifeQuest Fitness) gained acclaim among the most innovative fitness organizations in America (see the “Portfolio Highlights” below).
 By 1994 Wayne had also broken into publishing and journalism in the burgeoning genre of women’s fitness.
 He first co-developed the award-winning Vie Magazine, then was instrumental in the conception and launch of Oxygen Magazine—serving as a contributing editor for its first three years on the newsstand.
-During this time, legendary fitness icon Robert Kennedy—writer of 50+ books and founder of Oxygen, Clean Eating, and MuscleMag International—took Wayne under his wing and began mentoring him.
+During this time, fitness icon (the late) Robert Kennedy—writer of 50+ books and founder of Oxygen, Clean Eating, and MuscleMag International—took Wayne under his wing and began mentoring him.
 Lengthy discussions with “Bob” Kennedy and deep study of his strength training theories propelled Wayne’s research into fast-twitch muscle training and anti-aging science.

 Shortly before the turn of the century, in addition to lecturing for the American Council on Exercise (ACE) and IHRSA, Wayne broke new ground as a research journalist for Oxygen and other publications.
 His most lasting impact on the fitness industry, however, likely came through his pioneering of obstacle course events for television, as his team gained high praise from ESPN and the fitness media at-large for advancing the sport before any of the current broadcast competitions existed.
 His earliest work in this field involved key contributions to several forerunners including the Galaxy fitness competition, the Maui Superfitness competition, and the Venus Fitness Championships.
-Wayne created the high-tech LifeQuest Triple Crown Fitness Championships specifically for ESPN broadcast audiences (in partnership with the American Sports Network’s ESPN American Muscle show), and leveraged the “most sophisticated four-lane obstacle course ever created” to establish obstacle course fitness events as legitimate “sport.”
-And as stated by ESPN, he succeeded.
+Wayne created the high-tech LifeQuest Triple Crown Fitness Championships specifically for ESPN broadcast audiences (in partnership with the American Sports Network’s ESPN American Muscle show).
+Through this LifeQuest

 Sparking the Revelation

 In the late nineties, following a series of devastating joint injuries suffered during high-impact high-volume training, Wayne was struck with double jeopardy.
-Despite being a 34 year-old health expert in “apparent” peak condition, he was diagnosed with an often-debilitating thyroid disorder (Graves Disease).
+Despite being a 34-year-old health expert in “apparent” peak condition, he was diagnosed with an often-debilitating thyroid disorder (Graves Disease).
 Having grown into a relatively spiritual man during his run at fame and fortune, Wayne stepped back to examine how a fitness expert could possibly have damaged his skeletal system, endocrine system, and other metabolic systems to such devastating degrees.
 In response, he soon liquidated his fitness industry interests and began research and experimentation into natural healing principles that sparked BioLogic Revelation.
-Wayne continues today as a writer, media artist, and volunteer speaker/coach to a large number of organizations including the Fellowship of Christian Athletes and several high school and middle school sports teams.
-Now well into his fifties, Wayne is stronger and healthier than ever—heart, soul, body, and mind—and he’s on a mission to set the world free from the many punishing, time-consuming fitness myths while revealing the latest scientific research that proves the revelation in the 10 Minute No-Sweat Anti-Aging Workout is needed by everyone.
-Wayne currently lives in Franklin, Tennessee with his wife Stacey, their children, and their growing extended family, and hopes to engage you in honest discussions very soon.
+Wayne continues today as a writer, media artist, and volunteer speaker/coach to a variety of organizations including the Fellowship of Christian Athletes and several high

 By 1996 Rally Caparas took the helm of LifeQuest club operations to free Wayne for LifeQuest publishing and broadcast efforts.
 Ernst & Young honored the brothers as 1996 regional finalists.